 Is Depression Keeping You Down, Stuck And Sad?

 Are you struggling with depression?
-Feeling it’s your fault and you should be able to snap out of it?
+Feeling you should be able to snap out of it?
 Do you long to function with more ease and enjoy your life?
 Do you sometimes feel you’ve always been and always will be depressed?
 Do you struggle to remember a time when you didn’t feel bad?
 Maybe you constantly feel sad and fatigued, as if you’re moving through thick mud, and you no longer want to engage in activities you once enjoyed.
 Or maybe you feel angry, irritable and highly reactive and then you feel ashamed for being so moody and about the sharp words said to people you love.
 It might be that a lack of energy, meaning and purpose in your life has made it increasingly difficult for you to care for yourself and your family, and you feel guilty, helpless and overwhelmed.

 Maybe you’re concerned that your teenager is struggling with depression, especially if your child has started withdrawing, grades are dropping and he or she no longer seems interested in people, events and activities that once brought him or her joy.
 You may have noticed personality changes and wonder if it’s due to hormonal changes and normal teenage angst or if something really serious is going on.
 Are you increasingly worried, unsure what to do or how to help?

-Living with depression can be a confusing, exhausting and a deeply isolating experience.
+Living with depression can be a confusing, exhausting and deeply isolating experience.
 It can be hard to make decisions, take action and focus on tasks at hand.
 Work and relationships may be suffering, especially if productivity has dropped and/or your loved ones don’t understand what you’re going through.
 Life can begin to feel pointless, and you may have turned to drugs or alcohol to numb out, feel something different or feel anything at all.
 While you want to feel better, more energized and alive, life may have lost its luster, and you wonder if relief is possible.

 You Are Not Alone

 Although depression is a lonely experience, you are far from alone.
 A recent study shows that major depression is one of the most common mental health disorders in the U.S., with 10.3 million American adults experiencing a major depressive episode in 2016.
 Other research shows that 350,000,000 people are affected by depression globally and that 11 percent of American teenagers will develop a depressive disorder before the age of 18.
-Studies also show that while depression is so prevalent today, only 50 percent of people will seek treatment, often suffering silently without the support and resources needed to regain and maintain a higher quality of life:
+Studies also show that while depression is so prevalent today, only 50 percent of people will seek treatment, often suffering silently without the support and resources needed to regain and maintain a higher quality of life

 Depression symptoms vary from person to person and can present as “the blues” on one side of the spectrum.
 On the other side of the spectrum, people with severe depression often feel immobilized and/or entertain suicidal thoughts.
 While some people are biologically prone to depression, others experience it following a loss, life transition or trauma.